 A computer builder’s primary objective is to keep the graphics card from sagging.
 As graphics cards become more sophisticated, they also become heavier.
-Therefore, sagging is a common issue with custom PCs that feature high-quality cards, so here is how to keep your GPU from sagging.
+Therefore, it is a common issue with custom PCs that feature high-quality cards.

 What is sagging?